Skip to content Skip to footer navigation

 Comfort test – lateral assessment.

 Sagging: We measure height and firmness when the mattress is brand new, then again after the usage wear/damage test.
-After that, we measure the difference and score accordingly.
+After that, we calculate the difference and score accordingly.

 Mattress height and firmness test